 A few of my bits of writing have been recorded and I’ve posted these to my Look and Listen page.

-For less polished tales, take a look at my Writing Prompts blog, where I post daily.
-It’s been a great help to me to get the creative juices flowing after a slow patch at the end of 2022.
-Join in via Facebook and Instagram!
+For less polished tales, take a look at my Writing Prompts blog, where I post reasonably regularly.
+Join in via Facebook.

 A river’s call